 Conflicts of Interest: The author has no conflicts of interest to declare.

 Cite this article as: Li GS.
-Professor Alan Sihoe: ‘AME’ through the eye of an editor means Author support, Medical support and Editorial Team.
+Professor Alan Sihoe: ‘AME’ through the eye of an editor means Author support, Medical product and Editorial Team.
 AME Med J 2017;2:66.